Code-Institute-Submissions/benjimansutton-photographers-playground/README.md

     - The links allow navigation from one section to the other as a hassle free moment and good user interaction.

+    - Any links to other pages are opened in another page (Winners Page).

+    - All images open up on another page to show high resolution image for the user.

 ![navigation bar](/assets/images/navigation-bar.png)

 - __Landing Page Image__